Advance-Technologies-Foundation/clio/README.md

 ## View application options

-For view liast of all applications
+For view list of all applications
 ```
 bpmcli show-web-app-list
 ```